ctolkien/TinyPNG/README.md

 ## HttpClient

-TinyPngClient can take HttpClient, which can be controlled from outside the lib
+TinyPngClient can take HttpClient, which can be controlled from outside the library.

 ```csharp
     var httpClient = new HttpClient();